Why I Changed My Mind About Tiny Courses

 So, in the spirit of experimentation, I closed enrolment to most of my tiny courses and merged two of them into a live program.
 It was gamified, included calls, and was designed to encourage accountability, completion, and implementation.

-The program sold very well.
-Engagement was high.
-The students were great.
-And by the end of it, I was exhausted.
+The program sold very well, student engagement was high.
+But by the end of it, I was exhausted.

-I’ve seen many of my students not only complete self‑study courses, but genuinely obtain the results they were after — without needing live calls, accountability structures, or ongoing support.
+In fact historically, many of my students not only completed my courses, they also obtained the outcome they were seeking — without needing live calls, accountability structures, or ongoing support.

 The Emails That Made Me Pivot Back

-In the months that followed, I started receiving emails asking when my self‑study courses would be available again.
-Not requests for more calls.
-Not demands for community spaces.
-They simply wanted to get on with it.
+In the months that followed this ‘live experience’ experiment, I started receiving emails from my audience asking when my self‑study courses would be available again.

-So I slowly reintroduced my tiny courses in their original self‑study format.
-This time with a some human element that supported implementation without adding unnecessary layers or requiring me to be constantly present
+Slowly I started reintroducing my tiny courses in their original self‑study format.
+This time with a some human element that supported implementation without requiring me to be constantly present

 Are People Really Not Buying Courses Anymore?